-A comprehensive background check is completed for staff members in licensed centers, family child care providers and approved homes, under the CCDBG statue which includes all required eight (8) checks.
-Upon completion of scheduling the fingerprint component of the background check, each staff member is issued a receipt indicating the date the fingerprint was completed which is tracked and documented by the Department of Human Services/ECCU.
+A comprehensive background check is completed for staff members in centers and family child care homes, under CCDBG statue which includes all eight checks.
+Upon completion of the fingerprint, each staff member is issued a receipt indicating the date the fingerprint wascompleted which is tracked and documented by the central fingerprint unit.
 New Jersey also participates in the Rap Back InState program.
-This InState program Deflags if someone who was previously fingerprinted for one of these programs is subsequently arrested and fingerprinted.
-Specifically, during the arrest process, the New Jersey State Police sends a flag arrest notification to DHS/ECCU to notify of the new arrest.

 When notifications of subsequent arrests and convictions after the initial background check occurs, there is coordination among the respective authorizing state government agencies to take necessary actions.
-For example, a notification notice is issued, to DHS/DFD, who in turn follows up to make sure appropriate action was taken and documented in New Jerseys' Child Care Information System (NJCCIS).
+For example, a notification notice is issued, DHS/DFD follows up to make sure appropriate action was taken and documented in New Jerseys' Child Care Information System (NJCCIS).
 Comprehensive checks are completed when staff relocates to another center therefore there are instances where checks are completed less than 5 years.
 DHS/DFD plans to enhance the NJCCIS and add alert schedule features.
-NJ is not enrolled in the FBI rap back program at this time.
-Because of this, all eligible individuals falling under these programs will be required to be submitted to DHS/ECCU to be Darchived once every 5 years.
-This is a process where the licensed child care centers and CCR&Rs will submit to DHS/ECCU a list of people who are required to go through the National FBI Fingerprint Criminal History Check.
-DHS/ECCU will submit this list to the state vendor for fingerprinting who will re-run the fingerprints.
-DHS/ECCU will receive the updated FBI fingerprint CHRI for review.
-DHS/ECCU will also be responsible for coordinating any interstate CHRI for states of residence within past 5 years.
-DHS/ECCU will then also check the individuals against the NJ Sex Offender Registry as well as submit them to DHS Human Services Police to run the NCIC NSOR check.
-The licensed child care center directors and CCR&Rs will be responsible for submitting the updated CARI checks to DCF/CARI Unit.